zdzielinski/kube-context.sh/README.md

 Add your kubernetes cluster configuration as `.yml` or `.yaml` files into the `~/.kube/contexts` directory:

+Note: The `~/.kube/contexts` directory is auto-created when `kube-context.sh` is called.

 ```
 ➜  ~ ls ~/.kube/contexts
 cluster-a.yaml  cluster-b.yml